StefanoAnzolut/business-guide/source/members/adding.rst

 - By domain
 - By e-mail

 The simplest way to add members to your Skribble Business is by registering your company domain (@example.org) with Skribble.
-Once done, anyone who creates a **new** Skribble account using your company domain will become a member of your Skribble Business.
+Employees who create a **new Skribble account** using your company domain will become your Skribble Business members.

 ..
 NOTE::
-  Employees of your company who created a Skribble account *before* you registered the domain will not be added automatically to your account.
-You will need to add them by e-mail.
-Please see Adding members by e-mail, described below.
+  If an employee created a Skribble account *before* the domain was registered, you'll need to add them to your Skribble Business by e-mail.
+Please see *Adding members by e-mail*, described below.

 Adding members by domain
 -------------------------

-- Click **Members** if you aren't already there
+- Click **Members**

 - Click **Domains**